NathanStrutz/SheepComputerCodingAndProgrammingClass/computer.md

 The short story is that I don't use a Mac.
 I see them as somewhat fringe, extravagant, niche computing devices still.
 There's also a much longer story I can tell about overpriced hardware and closed ecosystems, but it really comes down to the fact that I can't support or troubleshoot any problems on a Mac.

-If you are insistent on using Apple devices, have you considered installing Windows on your Macbook?
+If you are insistent on using Apple devices, have you considered installing Windows on your MacBook?
+Look into Apple's Boot Camp Assistant.

 If you send your child to Coding & Programming with a Mac, please work with them first to make sure they understand the OS and how to use all aspects of it.
+Also please update the OS to the latest version!

 ## What Software Will Be Needed?